 Dry January has rather humble roots, starting as a public health campaign for an English charity in 2013.
-But in the near-decade since, it’s become a global phenomenon: last January, one in seven Americans participated in the movement.
-This year, it’s one in five.
+But in the decade since, it’s become a global phenomenon: In 2021, one in seven American adults said they would participate in the movement, and in recent years, it’s trending closer to one in five.
 Leading the charge?
 Millennials.
-An unprecedented 27% reported they would be participating in the trend this year.
-The movement has also staying power (with a 77% year-over-year retention rate) and yields itself to groups.
+An unprecedented 27% reported they would be participating in the trend last year.
+The movement has also staying power (with a 77% year-over-year retention rate) and lends itself to group participation.
 More adults are reporting making the pledge together, much the same way that friends might register for a marathon, in order to hold each other accountable throughout the month.

 There are obvious positives to all of this.
-Taking a break from alochol can work wonders for your energy, your performance, your sleep.
-I did it last year.
-But as Dry January continues to grow, some have expressed concerns over the month’s “viral challenge” tenor — instead of a sustainable solution intended to interrogate one’s relationship to alcohol, it’s become more a gimmicky pat on the back, a personal permission slip to drink even more once it’s over.
+Taking a break from alcohol can work wonders for your energy, your performance and your sleep.
+I did Dry January myself, a few years back.
+But as the trend continues to grow, some have expressed concerns over the month’s “viral challenge” tenor — instead of a sustainable solution intended to interrogate one’s relationship to alcohol, it’s become more a gimmicky pat on the back, a personal permission to drink even more once it’s over.
 You know, with the rowdy soccer team.

 So which is it?
 Is Dry January a biometric reset?
 A branding opportunity?
 Or just an excuse to binge more throughout the rest of the year?
 Does the month actually work?

-According to Mark Holmes, a registered cognitive behavioral therapist at the Addiction Help Agency in London, that comes down to deciding what “work” even means.
+According to Mark Holmes, a cognitive behavioral therapist at the Addiction Help Agency in London, determining whether or not Dry January “works” comes down to deciding what “work” even means.
 “You have to define the success criteria, which may be different for each individual,” he says.
 “If the objective of Dry January is simply to take a break from drinking alcohol, then anyone who doesn’t drink during this period has achieved their goal.
 Therefore it’s ‘worked’ … [But] if your goal for Dry January is to quit drinking permanently, which I doubt it is for anybody, then there is no conclusive evidence that this works.”

-Citing research conducted by neuropharmacology professor Dr. David Nutt, Mark points out that just two weeks of abstinence can stem the tide of fatty liver disease.
+Citing research conducted by neuropharmacology professor David Nutt, Holmes points out that just two weeks of abstinence can stem the tide of fatty liver disease.
 Meanwhile, after four weeks without a drink, blood pressure drops, which has a positive impact on heart rate.

 It all sounds lovely.
 But what if you “slip” during the month and have a couple drinks?
 As Sheila Vakharia, a researcher at the Drug Policy Alliance, pointed out to Popular Science, Dry January is an example of a self-imposed “all-or-nothing” experiment.
 When things don’t go well, “They can set us up for feeling worse about ourselves rather than delivering the results we want.”

 Some who participate in Dry January appear to get preoccupied with the terms of the challenge, as opposed to the role of alcohol in their lives.
 The fact that the challenge takes place in January matters.
-It’s a long, chilly month, and one that’s felt increasingly lonely in COVID times, as surges are more likely to happen around this time of year.
-But quarantine-era or not, they lock themselves away in a tower, counting down the days.
-They tell their friends they’ll see them in February and they better be ready for a bender.
+It’s a long, chilly month.
+Participants lock themselves away in a tower, counting down the days.
+They tell their friends they’ll see them in February, that they better be ready for a bender.

-But assuming you can moderate your drinking, “A dry month will only benefit you.”
-Tietz cites a 2016 study which concluded that a participation in abstinence challenges such as Dry January is unlikely to result in undesirable “rebound effects.”
+But assuming you can moderate your drinking?
+“A dry month will only benefit you.”
+Tietz cites a 2016 study which concluded that participating in abstinence challenges such as Dry January is unlikely to result in undesirable “rebound effects.”
 What it does result in, according to the research, is better sleep, concentration and overall well-being.
 A six-month follow-up questionnaire found a reduction in alcohol intake, once the subjects were ready to go back to drinking.

-Tietz also references a 2020 study, which hinged on the fascinating topic of “drink refusal self-efficacy,” or, one’s belief that he or she can say no to a drink.
+Tietz also references a 2020 study, which hinged on the fascinating topic of “drink refusal self-efficacy,” or one’s belief that he or she can say no to a drink.
 After a month of Dry January, or any dry month for that matter, that scale shifts.
 Upon completion, participants are more convinced than ever before that they don’t need to drink alcohol.
-Members of the general population who don’t participate in Dry January have not exhibited any similar shifts over time.
+Members of the general population who don’t participate in these dry months have not exhibited any similar shifts over time.

-Tietz says: “We learn to rely on alcohol to help us socialize, wind down, celebrate. and participating in a dry month will help you learn to do these normal, everyday things without the crutch of alcohol.
+“We learn to rely on alcohol to help us socialize, wind down, celebrate,” says Tietz.
+“Participating in a dry month will help you learn to do these normal, everyday things without the crutch of alcohol.
 A big part of being successful with not drinking or drinking less is believing that you can still have fun, relax, feel happy or connect with others without alcohol.
 A dry month helps people gain skills that will help them for the rest of the year.
 Once you learn that you don’t need alcohol, you can never forget that knowledge.”

 Another interesting takeaway from that second study?
 “Dry January appears to attract people who are heavier drinkers than the general population.”
 This suggests that many really do head into the month with the right intentions.
 They’re looking to explore how they got to that point, and what they might be able to do about it throughout the year ahead.
 But the challenge isn’t necessarily in avoiding beer and liquor at all costs — it’s in keeping this mindset all month.

-And, maybe, keeping it going for two to three months.
 Proponents of “mindful drinking” urge those exploring moderation to go a little further.
 That’s to say: push the experiment out to 100 days, and take some of the all-or-nothing pressure off along the way.
-That could mean setting limits on how many drinks you have while out with friends; imposing a time limit on how late you drink at night; asking yourself whether you’re only at an event to drink alcohol; prioritizing the “taste” alcohol provides instead of the “feel” it gives you; or replacing a traditional drinking night with a different social activity, like a new class.
+That could mean setting limits on how many drinks you have while out with friends; imposing a time limit on how late you drink at night; asking yourself whether you’re only at an event to drink alcohol; prioritizing the “taste” alcohol provides instead of the “feel” it gives you; or replacing a traditional drinking night with a different social activity.